 While it’s hard to pin down just one favorite, one of her most beloved children’s books from the Raising A Reader collection is The Littlest Scarecrow.
 She enjoys reading that book, and many others, with her seven year old daughter.

-Sr. Manager, Customer Service and Operations
+Senior Manager, Customer Service and Warehouse Operations

-As the Senior Manager of Customer Service and Operations, Marie works closely with the warehouse to procure materials and ensure proper fulfillment of orders.
+As the Senior Manager of Customer Service and Warehouse Operations, Marie works closely with the warehouse to procure materials and ensure proper fulfillment of orders.
 She helps Affiliates with their ordering needs and works closely with the Programs and Finance teams to make sure it is a smooth process all around.

 Prior to joining Raising A Reader, she worked in the finance industry and more recently as an inventory analyst which made for a smooth transition.
 Marie holds her bachelor’s degree in Communication and Business from the University of Pittsburgh.